-- 1. Time penalties of 30 seconds for field players and 0 seconds for the goalie inside its goal area players are called by the referee.
+- 1. Time penalties of 30 seconds for players are called by the referee.
 When a penalty is called, the designated robot handler has to remove the robot as soon as possible and by that interacting as little as possible with the game. - 2.
 A penalty is not called, if the punished team would take advantage of the removal, e.g. if a robot blocks a teammate that kicks the ball towards the goal. - 3.
 A robot suffering a penalty (except called for inactivity or service) may not be serviced.
 A robot suffering a penalty due to a foul or misconduct has to stay out of play for a minimum of 60 seconds if it is serviced during the penalty time. - 4.
 The referee and assistant referees are in charge of timing the penalties and notifying the teams to put back their robots to play. - 5.
 A field player or goal keeper suffering a time penalty will be removed from the field and is only allowed to re-enter the field according to 5.9 after the penalty time has elapsed.